 - A self-review of processes, programs, courses, staff, and academic requirements.
 This self-review is then reviewed by the accrediting body.

-- Candidacy is the next phase where, once the self-review has been accepted by the accrediting body, the institution will continue reviewing its processes and programs for compliance and work to solidify any weak areas.
+- Candidacy is the next phase.
+This is where the accrediting body accepts the self-review.
+The institution will continue reviewing its processes and programs for compliance and work to solidify any weak areas.
 During this step, institutions continue to draft documentation for the review process.

-- Next, the accrediting body performs a site review, which includes an in-depth analysis of all documentation, interviews, class visits, and a review of business processes.
+- Next, the accrediting body performs a site review.
+This includes an in-depth analysis of all documentation, interviews, class visits, and a review of business processes.

-- Finally, the institution will either be granted accreditation or denied; if denied, a report is provided on what needs to be addressed before another application can be reviewed.
+- Finally, the accrediting body will either grant accreditation or deny.
+If they deny, they will provide a report on what needs addressing before another review application.

 One could argue that homeschool academies and programs must go through even more exhaustive protocols in order to receive accreditation.
-Within the process of accreditation outlined above, homeschools must also:
+Within the process of accreditation outlined above, homeschools must also demonstrate how:

-- Demonstrate how measurements are taken to ensure that students are continuously gaining ground in academic learning and growth.
+- Measurements are taken to ensure that students are continuously gaining ground in academic learning and growth.